 Tex screamed, and his eyes grew bright with light, but after a few very frightening moments, he was himself once again.
 “I can control Zor with my energized body,” TNT explained.
 “He won’t harm others or get a chance to possess anyone else.
 My metabolic state makes me uniquely suited to hold his energy form.”
 And it seemed to be true.
 The threat genuinely appeared to be over, at least for a few moments.

 But then, Tex’s eyes glazed over, and he suddenly looked like he was possessed, just as Bandar had been.
 It seemed like my old friend and mentor was gone, and Zor was all that was left in his body.
 I couldn’t let that happen.
-So without a thought for myself, I ran and slammed my ring into his.
+So without a thought for myself, I ran up and slammed my ring into his.

 As I had half-guessed, the energy discharge from our rings managed to send part of Zor into me, too!
 With Zor split in half between us and imprisoned by our will and our special, energy-based body chemistries, he was weakened.

 Air Wave then called out, “I detect another power surge!
 He’s going to blow you both up if he can!”